-Verizon stands out compared to the cheaper options here for the simple quality of their service and their coverage across the country.
+Verizon stands out compared to the cheaper options here for the simple quality of its service and its coverage across the country.
 Some perks include cloud storage, several online service subscriptions (for six months only, so do not let them be a deciding factor), and a discount on connected device plans.

 In terms of cost, that will depend on how many people you have on the plan.
 At a base level, it will be about $80 a month for one person.
-That amount decreases by $10 or $15 for each additional person you add, $45 per line per month at four people and $40 a month at five or more people, with no decrease in quality or data as you add more.
+That amount decreases by $10 or $15 for each additional person you add, $45 per line per month for four people, and $40 a month for five or more people, with no decrease in quality or data as you add more.
 In truth, we would only recommend this plan to families or groups of committed individuals.

 In terms of service, Verizon has the best coverage in the country, covering about 70 percent of the nation with 4G coverage.
 You will not find a better option than this.
 The general cell service is also excellent, with few dead zones to worry about.